Redrot/redrot.github.io/talks.md

 ### 2024

+- June 2024
+  - *On endotrivial complexes and the generalized Dade group*
+  - Groups and Algebras in Bicocca for Young Algebraists (GABY 2024), contributed talk
 - May 2024
   - *On endotrivial complexes and the generalized Dade group*
   - Representation Theory and Related Geometry: Progress and Prospects, contributed talk